akramsiddiqui2007/ConciergeX_agentic_ai/README.md

 ## Overview

 ConciergeX is a multi-agent agentic AI system built using the Google Agent Development Kit (ADK) and the Gemini-2.5-Flash-Lite model.
-It acts as a personal learning concierge capable of:
+It acts as a personal learning and travel planning concierge capable of:

 - Creating multi-week study plans
 - Converting weekly plans into daily agendas